M

 Props

 SAVE: Props are super important as a freelance English teacher, especially if your niche market is teaching kids.
-If you want to save money on these teaching tools, you can make do-it-yourself props like sock puppets, popsicle stick puppets (just glue pictures to the sticks), and flashcards.
+You can make do-it-yourself props like sock puppets, popsicle stick puppets (just glue pictures to the sticks), and flashcards if you want to save money on these teaching tools.
 If you have little siblings, you can borrow stuffed animals, toys, or cute objects from them, too!

 SPLURGE: Do you think you will teach English to kids for a long time?
-If you see this as a substantial part of your online tutoring business, then yes, it is worth purchasing teaching aids like stuffed animals, colorful finger puppets, a “magic” wand, fun masks, and party glasses.
+Purchasing teaching aids like stuffed animals, colorful finger puppets, a “magic” wand, fun masks, and party glasses is worth it if you see this as a substantial part of your online tutoring business.
 After all, they always make your online English classes more entertaining!

 Finger puppets as props for Teaching English online